muchirajunior/iot-app/README.md

 }
 ```
-copy this and modify the project_id fiels and put the shared id from the user. :gear:
+copy this and modify the project_id variable and put the shared project id from the user. :gear:
 Also connect the items and sensors as per the pinout :tada:

 ### contributers 	:technologist: